Oil Prices Rise on Better Demand

-Oil prices flipped to gains Thursday with growing momentum behind the International Energy Agency's prediction of higher global demand.
+Oil prices rose Thursday with growing momentum behind the International Energy Agency's prediction of higher global demand.

 Continue Reading Below